abdullah-hadi/FlutterApp-DigitalICinfo/README.md

 # FlutterApp-DigitalICinfo
- Cross platform application for iOS and Android using flutter about Digital Intregated Circuits
+ Cross platform application for iOS and Android using flutter about Digital Integrated Circuits